A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Experimental Results

-\textbf{Medium-sized data sets}: To examine the performance the SSSC and SLRR over different types of data, we carried out the experiments using MPIE (facial images), RCV (text data), and PenDigits (handwritten digital data).
-It should be pointed out that we didn't report the performance of SSC and LRR because they have been failed to achieve results over these databases within an acceptable time cost.
-Tables~\ref{tab:5}-\ref{tab:7} report the clustering quality and the time cost of these methods, from which we can conclude
+This section investigates the performance of our methods on MPIE (facial images), RCV (documental corpus), and PenDigits (handwritten digital data).
+The tuned $\epsilon$ of SSSC are $10^{-4}$, $0.1$, and $0.01$, respectively.
+Table~\ref{tab:5} reports the clustering quality and the time cost (seconds) of the tested methods, from which we can find that